top of page

 Welcome to The Waiting Room

-The Waiting Room is a blog for the therapy curious—the people who are ready to dive into therapy but have at least one question and the therapy newbie who has taken their first few steps into the emotional wellness journey.
-In The Waiting Room, Victoria Miller, PhD., LPC-S, LMHC, discusses questions common for the therapy curious crowd.
-Dr. Miller leans into her nearly two decades of experience in the mental health field where she has worked as a case manager, school-based therapist, family resiliency specialist, outpatient and emergency services therapist, and an electronic health records (EHR) analyst.
-She’s also managed village-based therapy services, taught behavioral health aides, and owns and operates a thriving telehealth practice.
+Dr. Miller brings nearly two decades of experience in the mental health field.
+She has worked as a case manager, school-based therapist, family resiliency specialist, outpatient and emergency services therapist, and an electronic health records (EHR) analyst.
+She has managed village-based therapy services, taught behavioral health aides, and operates a thriving telehealth practice.

 Empty waiting room with four chairs